jlozovei/me/_posts/en/2020-05-06-technology-and-originality-in-2020.md

 I'll give you two personal examples about how it (reference x plagiarism) works in practice:

 ### Design Titles x Developer Titles
 I visted the site [design titles](https://designtitles.com/) and found it super cool.
 This site shows, in a humorous way, satirical titles for designers.

 Then, I went to look for a website that would do it for develoeprs - and, directly, I didn't found one.
 It was when I "created" [developer titles](https://developertitles.com/), which basically does the same thing but is aimed for developers.

 I wanted to make it very similar, on purpose.
 Even today I'm thinking on how to change this _cake recipe_, because I literally changed only one ingredient - at the end of the day, the creativity effort was extremely low, as well as the learning I had doing it.

 ### full-numbers

-"full-numbers" is the name of a more recent project.
+_"full-numbers"_ is the name of a more recent project.
 I improved an existing code and added new features - it converts numbers written with digits (100) into the long form (or full form) (one hundred); with multilanguage and currency support.

-This project emerged as an anwser to a problem that was found in my current full-time job, thinking about accessibility, since in some cases the sentence "U$ 200" were transcribed to "U DOLLAR SIGN TWO HUNDRED".
+This project emerged as an anwser to a problem that was found in my current full-time job, thinking about accessibility, since in some cases the sentence "U$ 200" were transcribed to _"U DOLLAR SIGN TWO HUNDRED"_.

 It's available on npm: [https://www.npmjs.com/package/full-numbers](https://www.npmjs.com/package/full-numbers).